 Want the scenic route version?
 Buckle up, let’s go!
 Continue reading

 This post answers the question of what happens to stuff when you donate it to a museum.
 If you missed Collections 101: part 1, quick check it out before you continue with this one.
 Don’t worry, I’ll wait… Caught up?
 Okay.
 The next step in the process is to cart the item downstairs to storage for glamour shots and wrapping.
 Continue reading

-Have you ever wondered, “what happens to stuff when I donate it to a museum?”
-Well, you’d be in luck because that’s just what this post is tackling.
-Take a (geeky and technical, but hopefully not too boring) behind the scenes look at how objects are processed into the Raupp Museum’s permanent collection and stored for future study and display.
+Have you ever wondered, “what happens to an item when I donate it to a museum?”
+Well, you’re in luck because that’s just what this post is tackling.
+Take a (geeky and technical, but hopefully not too boring) behind the scenes look at how objects are processed and join the Raupp Museum’s permanent collection and stored for future study and display.